sankeert1999/Virtual-Orientation-Tools-VOTj/README.md

 - ## Batch Mode
   Batch Mode allows users to batch process an entire folder of images.
 This mode provides three suboptions.
   - ### VOTj Batch Direct User Input
+    This operational mode is a batch format of the [VOTj Direct User Input mode](#VOTj-Direct-User-Input) The GUI initiates by requesting input configuration, where users specify the input image and its corresponding mask folder details.
+It is essential that the filenames of masks match those of the input images to avoid errors.
+The subsequent steps include configuring [object alignment settings](#Object-alignment-settings),[additional options](#Additional-options) and finally [output configuration](#Output-configuration).
+In the output configuration, users specify the destination folder for saving output images and choose the desired image format.
     <p align="center">
     <img src="https://github.com/sankeert1999/Virtual_orienation_tool_FIJI/blob/main/VOTj_B_DUI.png" width="40%" height="40%">
     </p>

   - ### VOTj Batch Custom Macro
+    This operational mode allows users to process a folder of images, using a custom macro to generate masks for each input image and further orienting them.
+    The GUI begins by prompting input configuration, where users specify image folder details and the macro folder.
+The macro should generate masks, with the final mask as the active image window.
+Followed by configuring [object alignment settings](#Object-alignment-settings),[additional options](#Additional-options) and finally [output configuration](#Output-configuration).Users can save output images to a specified folder and opt to save corresponding masks in a "Mask_VOTj" subfolder.
+Users also have the flexibility to choose image and mask formats.
     <p align="center">
     <img src="https://github.com/sankeert1999/Virtual_orienation_tool_FIJI/blob/main/VOTj_B_CM.png" width="40%" height="40%">
     </p>

   - ### VOTj Batch Annotation Assisted Alignment
+    This operational mode is a batch format of the [VOTj Annotation Assisted Alignment](#VOTj-Annotation-Assisted-Alignment) The GUI initiates by requesting input configuration, where users specify the input image.
+The subsequent steps include configuring [object alignment settings](#Object-alignment-settings),[additional options](#Additional-options) and finally [output configuration](#Output-configuration).Users can save output images to a specified folder and opt to save corresponding masks in a "Mask_VOTj" subfolder.
+Users also have the flexibility to choose image and mask formats.
+Following GUI configuration, proceed with the annotation procedure for each image, mirroring the process in [VOTj Annotation Assisted Alignment](#VOTj-Annotation-Assisted-Alignment).
     <p align="center">
     <img src="https://github.com/sankeert1999/Virtual_orienation_tool_FIJI/blob/main/VOTj_B_AAA.png" width="40%" height="40%">
     </p>